 A user process can request a reservation using the grio_reserve() and grio_reserve_fd() library calls.
 Requests are forwarded to the ggd2 that is actively managing the target volume domain.
-Requests to filesystems in the local domain are sent to the local instance of ggd2 directly.
 Requests to filesystems in the cluster domain are forwarded to ggd2 on the GRIO server, which may be running on a different node in the cluster.

-For more information, see the grio_reserve(3X) man page.
+For more information, see the grio reserve(3X) man page.